asdfzxcvbn/pyzule-rw/README.md

 a rewrite of [pyzule](https://github.com/asdfzxcvbn/pyzule) that doesn't (completely) suck !!

-cyan supports **linux, macOS, WSL, and jailbroken iOS!** all either x86_64 or arm64/aarch64 !!

 ## features

 you can open an issue to request a feature :D !!